BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: Conclusion

 \section{Conclusion}

-We introduce a new perspective on MOBO by leveraging multivariate ranks computed with CDF scores.
-We propose a new Pareto-compliant CDF indicator with an efficient implementation using copulas as well as a CDF-based acquisition function.
-We have demonstrated our CDF-based estimation of the non-dominated regions allows for greater flexibility, robustness, and scalability compared to existing acquisition functions.
-This method is general and lends itself to a number of immediate extensions.
-First, we can encode dependencies between objectives, estimated from domain knowledge, into the graphical vine model.
-Second, we can accommodate discrete-valued objectives.
+We introduce a new perspective on MOBO based on the multivariate CDF.
+Our proposed MOBO acquisition function, {BOtied}, is computed by fitting a multivariate CDF on the surrogate predictions and extracting the ranks associated with the CDF scores.
+It is computationally attractive, as the CDF can be efficiently fit with vine copulas even when $M$ is large.
+Moreover, it enables model-based estimation of the Pareto front.
+When domain knowledge about the distribution of the objective values is available, it can be injected into the specification of the CDF model family.
+We also propose a new Pareto-compliant indicator for measuring the quality of approximate Pareto fronts, the CDF indicator.
+The CDF indicator, equipped with desirable properties such as invariance to monotonic transformations of the objectives, promises to complement the popular HV indicator.

+Our method is general and lends itself to a number of immediate extensions.
+First, whereas we have implemented gradient-free optimization of {BOtied} in this work, we can take advantage of gradient-based optimization for improved efficiency.
+In conjunction with a differentiable sorting algorithm \citep[e.g.,][]{cuturi2019differentiable,blondel2020fast}, the computation of our acquisition function can be made differentiable for many parametric copula families.
+Second, we can consider {constrained or discrete extensions} for broader applicability.
 Finally, as many applications carry noise in the input as well as the function of interest, accounting for input noise through the established connection between copulas and multivariate value-at-risk (MVaR) estimation will be of great practical interest.
-Whereas we have focused on selecting candidates from a fixed library, the computation of our acquisition function is differentiable and admits gradient-based sampling from the input space.